Articles / Fixesupdated for DaVinci Resolve 21.0 (June 2026)

 Why did my media go offline in the first place?

-Here's every common cause, roughly in order of how often each one shows up:
+Here's every common cause with the symptom that gives it away, roughly in order of how often each one shows up:

-Missing codecResolve can't decode the format, commonly H.265/HEVC on WindowsInstall the decoder or transcode
+Missing codecFile plays in other apps but stays red in Resolve, commonly H.265/HEVC on WindowsInstall the decoder or transcode

-Editing straight off a camera cardThe card's connection interrupted mid-sessionCopy footage to a drive before editing
+Editing straight off a camera cardRandom offline slates appear mid-sessionCopy footage to a drive before editing

-Variable frame rate footagePhone or screen-recorded clips with inconsistent frame timingConvert to constant frame rate before import
+Variable frame rate footagePhone or screen recordings drift out of sync or flash offline frames mid-clipConvert to constant frame rate before import

 Illustration of an external drive disconnected from a laptop running DaVinci Resolve